ConorMcPersonal/Toaster/Packaging.md

 To build the code file we need to know where the program starts.
 By default this seems to be 33156, but this can be read from the original basic loader in the standard .tap file produced by z88dk.
-To see this, set Fuse to run without "tape traps" (in Options/Media) to have it load in real time, then hit Ctrl-Break once the first element is loaded.
+To see this, set Fuse to run without "tape traps" (in Options/Media) to have it load in real time, then hit Ctrl-Space once the first element is loaded.

 Assuming 33156 is correct, create the tap like so: